-Mobile devices today contain lots of important information like contacts, messages, photos and calendars.
+Mobile devices today contain lots of valuable information like contacts, messages, photos and calendars.

 We've done some investigation and testing to compile a list of the best 5 ways to backup an Android phone.
 Let's get started!

-- Perform a smart backup using Droid Transfer
+- Perform a smart backup to PC using Droid Transfer

 - Use your phone manufacturer's backup service

-- Transfer Files using Android File Transfer (Mac only)
+- Transfer Files using Android File Transfer (Mac)

 - Which method is best? - Comparison table